encointer/substrate-fixed/README.md

   * Bug fix: the [`from_fixed`] and [`from_int`] methods (and their checked counterparts) could return wrong values for negative values.
+  * Bug fix: display was using one fractional digit less than required, thus yielding the same output for diffent fixed-point numbers.

 ### Version 0.2.0 news (2019-01-29)